Advanced Analytics in Manufacturing: How It Compares to Operational Analytics

 The interest in and application of industrial analytics has grown rapidly in recent years, driven by manufacturers’ desire for a “data-driven” approach to production that can reduce costs and increase revenue.
-And, with the widespread adoption of the Industrial Internet of Things (IIoT) and the increasing availability of industrial data, the need for sophisticated analytics solutions has never been greater.
+And, with the widespread adoption of the Industrial Internet of Things (IIoT) and the increasing availability of industrial data, the need for sophisticated analytics solutions by manufacturing companies has never been greater.

 However, despite this growth, “industrial analytics” is not particularly well-defined.
 The numerous software platforms that promise to help companies make sense of their industrial data use the same buzzwords and fuzzy terms to describe a wide range of process data analysis toolkits that can be quite different from one another in both features and purpose.